Introduction: ☠WEEDINATOR☠ Part 3: Chassis Build

 Step 8: Next Stages

 After thoroughly testing the drive units / steering modules, the CNC components can then be attached to the main central frame.
-The video shows the maiden voyage of the Weedinator and the second a 3 point turn.
+The first video shows the maiden voyage of the Weedinator and the second a 3 point turn.